Dr. Lowell Novy - DVM 1960

 Western Veterinary Conference 2019

-Dr. Lowell Novy, Simi Valley, California, has been selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive a 2019 Alumni Recognition Award.
-The award is being presented Feb.
-18 in conjunction with the Western Veterinary Conference in Las Vegas and is in recognition of his career in veterinary medicine and for having served as an exemplary role model for future alumni in a professional and community setting.
+Dr. Lowell Novy, Simi Valley, California, was selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive a 2019 Alumni Recognition Award.
+The award was presented Feb.
+18, 2019 in conjunction with the Western Veterinary Conference in Las Vegas and is in recognition of his career in veterinary medicine and for having served as an exemplary role model for future alumni in a professional and community setting.

 Dr. Novy was born in Wilber, Nebraska, and raised on the plains of Western Kansas where he has been involved with ranching most of his life.
 He received his Doctor of Veterinary Medicine degree from Kansas State University in 1960.
 After serving with the U.S. Air Force overseas, Dr. Novy moved to California, where he founded Valley Veterinary Clinic in 1964.